Available in VPC

 persistentVolumeClaim:

-Run PytorchJob
+Run the PytorchJob

 kubectl -n { namespace } apply -f pytorchjob.yaml

-4. View status and results
+4. Check status and results

-To view the training status and results:
+To check the status and results of your training:

 kubectl -n { namespace } logs pytorch-elastic-mnist-nccl-worker-0 pytorch

-For the example code, Tensorboard logs are saved in /data/logs.
+In the example code, Tensorboard logs are saved in /data/logs.

 Save training results